arivictor/intentional-architecture-in-python/book/2-solid.md

 The goal is to add new behaviour without changing existing code.
 When new requirements arrive, you want to extend the system by adding new classes or modules, not by modifying working code.
 Modifying working code risks breaking it.
 Adding new code keeps the old code stable.

-The `PricingService` we just extracted respects Single Responsibility—pricing logic lives in one place.
+The `PricingService` we just extracted respects Single Responsibility, pricing logic lives in one place.
 But it violates Open/Closed.
 Every time a new membership type appears, you have to modify the working code.
 Watch what happens as requirements evolve:

 ```python
 class PricingService: